Article II—Nominations and Elections

 - The Committee on Nominations shall nominate at least two and not more than three active members for as many vacancies on the Board of Governors as are to be filled at the ensuing election.

 - The Committee on Nominations shall also nominate at least two more nominees than the total number of vacancies to be filled but not more than three for each vacancy (other than two positions which are filled by the President and President-Elect of the Bar) as delegates to the American Bar Association to be filled at the ensuing election.
 Candidates must be active members of the Bar and also be members of the American Bar Association.
-Without prejudice to the nomination of persons of any age for the other positions as delegates to the American Bar Association, to comply with Section 6.4 of the American Bar Association's Constitution which requires that at least one delegate be less than thirty-five (35) years old at the beginning of his or her term, the Committee on Nominations shall nominate at least two and not more than three active members of the Bar and those nominees shall be separately slotted on the ballot and shall run against each other for one delegate position.
+Without prejudice to the nomination of persons of any age for the other positions as delegates to the American Bar Association, to comply with Section 6.4 of the American Bar Association's Constitution which requires that at least one delegate must have been admitted to practice in his or her first bar within the past five years, or must be less than 36 years old at the beginning of his or her term, the Committee on Nominations shall nominate at least two and not more than three active members of the Bar and those nominees shall be separately slotted on the ballot and shall run against each other for one delegate position.
 Candidates must be active members of the Bar and also be members of the American Bar Association.

 - Except for ex officio members of the Committee on Nominations (the President and President-Elect) who may be nominated for ABA delegate, the Committee on Nominations may not nominate any of its members for any position on the ballot.